daomeow/nextjs-blog/README.md

 * [Contributors](#contributors)

 ## Description
- -
+ - This blog application was built in about a day with Next.js that utilizes two dynamic routes, the ability to toggle between light and dark mode and includes end-to-end testing.
+Users have the ability to read recent blog posts and to learn a little more about my family!
-[Click here](https://nextjs-blog-roan-seven.vercel.app/) to deploy the application
+ - [Click here](https://nextjs-blog-roan-seven.vercel.app/) to deploy the application

-## Notable frontend features
- - Built using Next.js

 ## Installation
 1. Clone down this [repo](https://github.com/Gifty-capstone/gifty-frontend)